 The feeling of needing to smile or look away then vanished and I found myself looking into, not only her eyes but what felt like a deeper part of her being.
 I became unaware of all that was going on around us and just felt this intense connection with her and an energy exchange occurring between us.
 I felt overwhelmed by this beauty that I saw shining from her eyes and this love that I felt for her.

 So why is it so special looking into someone’s eyes?
-Can we offer any scientific, logical answer or even spiritual answer to this question?
+Can we offer any scientific, logical or even spiritual answer to this question?
 I don’t think we can.
-Some spiritual teachers might argue that this magical feeling is down to us recognising the divine within the other person whilst others might argue that it is because we are recognising our shared humanity.
+Some spiritual teachers might argue that this magical feeling is down to us recognising the Divine within the other person whilst others might argue that it is because we recognise our shared humanity.

-In my own experience, practising eye gazing has been one of the most powerful things I have ever experienced.
-I found that it can create a connection with another human being that I believe is different from any connection you could attain through verbal communication or physical contact.
+In my own experience, practising eye gazing has been one of the most powerful spiritual practices I have ever done with another person.
+I found that it has the power to create a connection with another human being that is so different from any connection you could attain through verbal communication or physical contact.

 This experience has shown me how valuable this practice is and how exactly it can help us to create a better connection with our fellow humans.
 We currently live in a society where disconnection and isolation are everywhere we turn, so anything that can help us to heal this sickness is something we should really give some careful consideration to.